Laith-kalfood/gesture-led-control/README.md

 4.Raise your index finger to activate LED brightness control

-5.Move your pinky and thumb to adjust brightness or angle
+5.Move your pinky and thumb to adjust brightness

 ## ✅ You're Good to Go!
 Once everything is set up, the system will respond to your gestures in real time.